 Evergreen Farro and Quinoa Broccolini Salad

 The quinoa and farro provide savory sustenance, while the radishes and mint add a pop of color.
-Virgin avocado oil makes the perfect summer salad dressing base with its bold flavor and deep green color.
+Avocado oil makes the perfect summer salad dressing base.

 - ¼ cup freshly squeezed lemon juice